 Pelin joined Watsi on November 29th, 2016.
 60 other people also joined Watsi on that day!
-Pelin's most recent donation traveled 8,500 miles to support Beatrice, a student and a loving sister from Kenya, to fund a skin graft to treat her burns.
+Pelin's most recent donation traveled 8,500 miles to support Kiberian, a 3-year-old boy from Kenya, to fund surgery on his legs.

 Beatrice is a student in the fourth grade but has been unable to continue with her studies since she her injury on her right hand.
 She lives with her parents and four siblings in a one room rental house.
 Her parents are part-time workers with an inconsistent income and cannot afford her surgery.
 They are relying on well-wishers to pay her medical bills.
 Beatrice sustained a burn on her right hand in early June.
 She accidentally slipped on boiling water as she was getting out of the bed and sustained serious burns on her right arm.
 She was admitted to Kiambu Level Five Hospital and stayed there for almost three months where a debridement and a skin graft was done but failed.
 Her mother shares that the wound has been discharging pus.
 She was reviewed at our medical partner Kijabe Hospital and doctors agreed that she needs several debridement and skin grafting sessions to save the hand from amputation.
 She is in pain and unable to use her hand and has not been going to school since she had the accident.
 Fortunately, our medical partner, African Mission Healthcare, is helping Beatrice receive treatment.
 On October 11th, surgeons will perform a debridement and skin graft procedure to aid in the healing of the wound and help her use the hand again.
 Now, Beatrice needs help to fund this $1,185 procedure.
 Beatrice's mother says, “My baby has not been attending school since the accident.
 Her hand has a foul smell, and it might be cut if not treated.”